vayun-mathur/Alternative-Location-Services/README.md

 and inside buildings.
 Unlike Google's location services, neither this app nor BeaconDB will sell your location data.

+If you are using this app, please install [NeoStumbler](https://github.com/mjaakko/NeoStumbler) to contribute to the BeaconDB dataset so you can get a more accurate location from this app.

 ## how to set up
 - download apk from releases
 - give app location and notification permissions